Fort Bend County, Texas: Economy

 In contrast to greater Houston in general, Fort Bend County's economy is more diverse, with numerous service-sector jobs in healthcare, energy, education, hospitality, and other areas.
 Major companies with a presence in the county include Schlumberger, Minute Maid, Fluor, and Sunoco's logistics operations in Sugar Land.
 The Houston Business Journal reported in 2010 that the diversity of industries promoted decades of rapid population growth.
 After Memorial Hermann Hospital and St. Luke's Episcopal Hospital opened facilities in Fort Bend County, already home to local facilities for Houston Methodist Hospital in Sugar Land, as well as locally based OakBend Medical Center in Richmond, many doctors moved their offices to the county.
 Compared to Montgomery County, which has experienced rapid growth in corporate employment following ExxonMobil's decision to move its greater Houston operations to an area directly south of The Woodlands, Fort Bend County has yet to experience significant corporate growth, though Schlumberger recently announced plans to move its North American headquarters to Sugar Land.

 Healthcare

 The county does not have a hospital district.
-OakBend Medical Center serves as the county's charity hospital which the county contracts with.
+OakBend Medical Center serves as the county's charity hospital, with which the county contracts.